Thorough due diligence is the foundation of informed decision-making in corporate transactions.

 #3 Conducting interviews with key stakeholders

-In addition to analyzing the documents, you should also conduct interviews with stakeholders, including employees, customers, and management.
+In addition to analyzing the documents, you should also conduct interviews with stakeholders, including key employees, customers, and management.
 Prepare a list of questions to ask during the interview to avoid missing essential points.

 #4 Performing site visits and inspections